autopticio/catalog/examples/README.md

 10. The `print` function is used to display the values of `$perf_budget`, `$err_budget`, and `$slo`.
 11. The `out` function is used to output the values of `$perf_budget`, `$err_budget`, and `$slo` along with the label "service level objective" and the abbreviation "slo".

+### 5. How close are you to hitting AWS quota limits?
+[capacity.pql](./capacity.pql) queries CloudWatch usage data, retrieves AWS quota limits, compares the usage against the limits, and prints the results for verification of capacity against service limits.
+It helps you maintain control over your CloudWatch usage, ensures compliance with quotas, and enables proactive capacity planning to optimize the performance and stability of your AWS infrastructure.

+#### When should I use it?

+1. **Usage Monitoring**: The program allows you to query and analyze the usage of CloudWatch metrics, specifically the "CallCount" metric in this case.
+By retrieving and examining this metric over a specified time range and window size, you can gain insights into the volume and frequency of API calls made to CloudWatch.

+2. **Limit Checking**: The program retrieves AWS quota limits for the CloudWatch service from a JSON file.
+By comparing the usage data against these limits, the program helps you determine if the current usage is within acceptable boundaries or if it has exceeded the defined limits.
+This is crucial for ensuring that your application or system doesn't encounter unexpected issues due to reaching or surpassing service limits.

+3. **Capacity Planning**: By monitoring usage and checking it against limits, the program assists in capacity planning for CloudWatch.
+It provides visibility into the usage patterns and helps you understand if you need to adjust your resources or make optimizations to stay within the limits.
+This proactive approach enables you to allocate resources effectively and avoid potential performance or scalability problems.

+4. **Automated Verification**: The program performs the necessary queries and comparisons automatically, eliminating the need for manual checks.
+It allows you to set up scheduled or automated monitoring to ensure continuous adherence to the defined limits.
+This saves time and effort by automating the verification process.

+#### How does it work?
+This program queries CloudWatch usage and checks it against limits.
+Here's a breakdown of what each section does:

+1. `where(@cw_aws_x)`: This specifies the location or context where the program is being executed.
+It is referring to the AWS CloudWatch service.
+2. `.what("MetricName='CallCount';Region='us-*';Service='CloudWatch';Resource='GetMetricData'; Namespace='AWS/Usage'")`: This defines the specific metric being queried.
+It requests the metric named "CallCount" for the CloudWatch service in the "AWS/Usage" namespace.
+It is limited to the "us-*" AWS region.
+3. `.when(720h)`: This sets the time range for the query.
+It specifies a duration of 720 hours (30 days).
+4. `.window(360h)`: This defines the sliding window size for analyzing the metric data.
+It sets a window size of 360 hours (15 days).
+5. `.request($where[0];$what[0];$when[0];$window[0]).as($calls)`: This is the main query request that combines the previously defined parameters.
+The results of the query are assigned to the variable `$calls`.
+6. `.open("https://autoptic-demo.s3.us-west-2.amazonaws.com/snaps/awsquota.json"; $cw_getmetrics_quota).as($limits)`: This opens a URL to retrieve AWS quota information for the CloudWatch service from the specified JSON file.
+The quota data is assigned to the variable `$limits`.
+7. `.merge($calls;max).as($mcalls)`: This merges the `$calls` data with the maximum value found in each time series.
+8. `.max($mcalls).as($maxcalls)`: This finds the maximum value across all time series in `$mcalls` and assigns it to `$maxcalls`.
+9. `.assert($maxcalls < $limits).as($capacity_cloudwatch_ok)`: This performs an assertion to check if the maximum value of calls (`$maxcalls`) is less than the defined limits (`$limits`).
+The result is assigned to the variable `$capacity_cloudwatch_ok`.
+10. `.print($calls;$limits;$capacity_cloudwatch_ok)`: This prints the values of `$calls`, `$limits`, and `$capacity_cloudwatch_ok`.
+11. `.out("verify capacity against service limits")`: This specifies the output format and provides a description for the result.